microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaAuditDirectoryLog.md

 ---
-title: Get-EntraBetaAuditDirectoryLogs
+title: Get-EntraBetaAuditDirectoryLog
-description: This article provides details on the Get-EntraBetaAuditDirectoryLogs command.
+description: This article provides details on the Get-EntraBetaAuditDirectoryLog command.

 ms.topic: reference